Working With Any Dataset

 • For BOOLEAN facets, use the true and false value replacements where it makes sense.

-• Not all BOOLEAN facets have to have the value replacement, if this field is not used often
+• Not all BOOLEAN facets have to have the value replacement, if this field is not used often, or does not have value from an SEO perspective.

 • If you want to shorten the URL path part further, replace the true/false values with single characters - e.g. 1/0 or y/n